Samuel-Brisio/IEEE_WP3_Article/README.md

 `Scripts` : This folder contains multiple scripts responsible for collecting metrics and running the experiment.

-`Volumes` : This folder temporarily holds the output files from the emulation and stores data from real IoT devices used to emulate IoT devices in the experiment.
+`Volumes` : This folder is shared between the experiment and our system.
+It temporarily holds the output files from the emulation and stores data from real IoT devices, which are used by the emulated IoT devices to simulate real devices in the experiment.

 ### Files